acikgozb/tcp-ip-journey/1-ping/README.md

 As I mentioned above, there are a _ton_ of DNS servers around the world.
 So we can make a guess that our DNS server located at `192.168.1.1` probably does not know every single IP address out on the Internet.
-Nonetheless, it's responsibility is to provide IP address to any host in the test network, which is `192.168.1.0`.
+Nonetheless, it's responsibility is to provide IP address to any host in the test network.

 So, if our DNS server does not know every IP address, how does it retrieve the IP address of `google.com`, which is `172.217.169.206`?
 Here comes the next important thing about DNS, it is the fact that **a DNS server does its name resolution recursively**.